Tudor Jones' Strategy: The King's Basic Techniques

-The life path of this manager, who dropped out of school and completely devoted himself to the career of a trader, simply cannot help but surprise or motivate him to take action.
+The life journey of this manager, who dropped out of school and devoted himself entirely to a career as a trader, simply cannot fail to amaze or motivate one to take action.

-However, let's be honest, the lyrics are lyrics, but a real trader should not be interested in the success story, but in what practical techniques he used that helped him achieve success.
+However, let's be honest, lyrics are lyrics, but a real trader should be interested not in the success story, but in what practical techniques he used that helped him achieve success.

-Practical tips and tricks used by Tudor Jones
+Practical tips and techniques used by Tudor Jones

 Yes, this may surprise you, but Tudor Jones had an excellent understanding and feel for the crowd, and he was aided in this by the most basic technical analysis.
 So, let's examine his key principles and rules: